N. Carolina gov. vetoing bill with congressional race redo

 The measure also sought to end a two-year power struggle between Cooper and GOP legislators over elections board control.
 The legislation would largely return elections, ethics enforcement and lobbyist reporting to how it was before Republican lawmakers shifted authority away during a December 2016 special session just before Cooper took office.

-Cooper fought the Republican move, saying they were only trying to erode his power and cause gridlock on where to put early-voting sites and in corruption investigations.
+Cooper fought the Republican move, saying they were only trying to erode his power and stall corruption investigations and decisions on where to place early-voting sites.

 Cooper sued successfully three times over GOP versions of a combined ethics and elections board that Republican leaders argued would help produce bipartisan results.
 Judges ruled the GOP’s previous efforts to rework the board were unconstitutional since they failed to give the governor control over an executive agency by preventing Cooper from choosing a majority of board members.